andersonandrei/mac0470/README.md

-This is a subject of the undergrad course of Computer Science of the Univesity of São Paulo.
-Here I'm going to describe my collaborations with the free software comunity.
+This is a subject of the undergrad course of Computer Science of the University of São Paulo.
+Here I'm going to describe my collaborations with the free software community.

-I'm an undregadute student of Computer Science and I'm researching Vehicular Networks.
+I'm an undergraduate student of Computer Science and I'm researching Vehicular Networks.
 In this subject I will use my research collaborating with the applications that I'm working.
 I'm using the OMNeT++, an open network simulator and I intend to post my scenarios applications in this program.
-Exist an extension of the OMNeT++ that simulate movements in the newtworks.
+Exist an extension of the OMNeT++ that simulate movements in the networks.
-A transmission method that I'm studying is the DASH and exist an application in the INET Framwork that implements it.
+A transmission method that I'm studying is the DASH and exist an application in the INET Framework that implements it.
 This implementation is open on GitHub but is old, so me and my research group adapt it.
 To this subject I want to collaborate with this repository too.

 The repository of my research is :